-Kim's impressive playing credentials are nearly endless, highlighted by victories in the 2004 CWGA Match Play and the 2004 CWGA Stroke Play, Colorado's two most prestigious amateur championships.
-Kim became one of eight women to have won both those titles in the same year, and the first since Wendy Werley in 1989.
-In addition, Kim was selected the 2004 CWGA Player of the Year and was nominated for the Sportswoman of Colorado golf award.
+Eaton’s impressive playing credentials are nearly endless, highlighted by victories in the 2004 CWGA Match Play and the 2004 CWGA Stroke Play, Colorado’s two most prestigious amateur championships.
+She became one of eight women to have won both those titles in the same year, earning her the first of four CWGA Player of the Year honors (2004,’07, ’09, ’10).

-Kim retired from the police department in 2007 and started playing golf full-time.
-In the years 2007-2009, she qualified for the USGA Women's Mid-Am, making it to match play all three years.
+After retiring from the police department in 2007, Kim played golf full-time.
+In the years 2007-2009, she qualified for the USGA Women’s Mid-Am, making it to match play all three years.
 After turning 50 in August 2009, she added a CWGA Senior Stroke Play title, making her the first player to win junior, open and senior division CWGA championships.
-She also was the first ever to win both the CWGA Player of the Year and Senior Player of the Year honors, in 2009.
-Kim made it to the quarterfinals of her first USGA Senior Women's Amateur, in 2009, and received her third Sportswomen award in golf, putting her in the Sportswomen of Colorado's Hall of Fame.
+In 2009, she also became the first ever to win both the CWGA Player of the Year and Senior Player of the Year honors.
+Eaton made it to the quarterfinals of her first USGA Senior Women’s Amateur, in 2009, and received her third Sportswomen award in golf, putting her in the Sportswomen of Colorado’s Hall of Fame.